chyumin/learning/serverless_api_lambda_sns/README.md

-## Serverless

-Serverless: AWS API Gateway with integration to a lambda function
+## Serverless: AWS API Gateway with integration to a lambda function

 The lambda function handles SNS fanout to https endpoint subscription and message.